softservedata/devopsweb/JenkinsPipeline/intro/text.md

 1. Sign in to Jenkins
 2. Create a Jenkins pipeline job
 3. Clone the project to a private repository
+4. Generate a new github token
-4. Add Github credentials to Jenkins
+5. Add Github credentials to Jenkins
-5. Update the pipeline script
+6. Update the pipeline script

 - Now installation of Jenkins is underway.
 - Wait for the message "Jenkins is up and running"